Signed in as:

 Other items to consider:

-When you bring your puppy home, it will be accustomed to eating Royal Canin Dachshund Puppy Dry Food (available on Amazon, Chewy, etc.).
+When you bring your puppy home, it will be accustomed to eating Royal Canin Mother & Babydog Food.
 We will send you home with a small bag to get you started which should last about 10 days.
-Once your dachshund has reached 10 months of age, we recommend that you transition them to Royal Canin Dachshund Adult Dry Food.
-If you decide to switch them to any other type of dog food, consult with your veterinarian first and transition them gradually with blends of the two foods (see next question).
+After a few days, once your puppy starts to settle in, you will want to transition them to Royal Canin Dachshund Puppy Food (available on Amazon or Chewy) or a puppy food of your choice.
+Once your dachshund has reached 10 months of age, we recommend transitioning them to Royal Canin Dachshund Adult Dry Food which is what we feed our dogs.
+It is highly recommended that you consult with your veterinarian regarding your dog's diet.
 We discourage giving dachshunds human food, rawhides, or treats not made in the USA or Canada.
 Your puppy hasn't really had any treats yet.
-In the beginning you can use their normal dog food or frozen peas & carrots as treats.
+In the beginning you can use their normal dog food as treats.
 Keep in mind, the more frequent the treat, the more frequent they'll have to go #2.
 As you introduce more treats as they get older, a couple of our favorite training treats are America's VetDogs Skin & Coat Treats and Zuke's Rabbit Training Treats.
 Our current favorite long-lasting chews are Earth Animal No-Hide Stix (any flavor) and Caledon Sweet Potato Chews.

 Due to their horizontal abundance, all dachshunds are at higher risk for Intervertebral Disc Disease (IVDD), a condition that particularly impacts breeds with longer backs.
 About 25% of dachshunds are affected by IVDD, which can cause back pain, partial loss of function in the limbs, and in more severe cases paralysis and loss of feeling.
 Maintaining a healthy weight, providing enough exercise to maintain good muscle tone, having your dachshund spayed/neutered at an appropriate age, holding them with two hands to support both the chest and rear, and training your dachshund not to jump up on people or jump from high surfaces such as furniture or beds (or providing ramps and/or stairs) are all ways to reduce the chances that your dachshund will be affected by IVDD.